GENERAL TERMS AND CONDITIONS

 1.1.3. “agreement” means the general terms and conditions, the product specific terms and conditions, the proposal, the subscriber agreement and all addenda, if applicable, concluded by the customer and executed in terms hereof, including, in the case of Hosted Exchange services, a written instruction to the supplier to commence or cancel additional services;

-1.1.4. “charges” or “rates” means the installation charges, monthly services charges, usage charges and any other charges pertaining to the provision of services by the supplier to the customer;
+1.1.4. “charges” or “rates” mean the installation charges, monthly services charges, usage charges and any other charges pertaining to the provision of services by the supplier to the customer;

 1.1.5. “commissioned” means the date on which the services are operational;